-Every year, an estimated 470,000 U.S. businesses close their doors for good.
-Employees (and their employers) who go through this experience have are left with several balls to juggle, including how to secure health coverage, meet their list of upcoming bills, and start the search for a new job.
-To help you through these tough times (or just to be ready if it were to ever happen to you!), let’s review what to expect with your contributions when a company goes out of business and what your options are.
+Every year, thousands of businesses close their doors for good.
+Employees and their employers who go through this experience are left with several balls to juggle, including how to secure health coverage, meet their list of upcoming bills, and start the search for a new job.
+To help you through these tough times, let’s review what to expect with your contributions when a company goes out of business and what your options are so that you can better manage your retirement savings.

-Are your 401(k) funds safe if the company is dissolved or bankrupt?
+What happens to my 401(k) if the company is dissolved or bankrupt?

 What 401(k) funds might be at risk?

-There are four type of 401(k) contributions that you may a smaller chance of getting back, if at all.
+There are four types of 401(k) contributions that you may have a smaller chance of getting back, if at all.

 1. Employer contributions with a vesting schedule